Without cheats! Monarcas beats Chivas in the e-Liga MX

 📹 # NoTeLoPerdas # Revívelo

-🕞18 ′: G⚽⚽⚽L!
+🕞18 ‘: G⚽⚽⚽L!
 Isaac Brizuela opens the scoring.
-The ‘Bunny’ closes the second post and scores.
+The ‘Conejito’ closes the second post and scores.

 # TeamGudiño 1-0 # TeamHuerta # Challenge 🎮 #eLIGAMX ⚽ #TuCasaTuCancha pic.twitter.com/UKN8TG5lN7